-- District/school leadership understand the important role families play in the educational process and the impact family engagement has on student outcomes. - District/school leadership and board identify and remedy power imbalances. - District/school personnel and board actively solicit input from all families in a variety of manners and take it into account when making decisions. - 4.
-District/school personnel and families jointly develop and review programming for families. - 5.
-District/school personnel encourage parents to participate in any problem-solving discussions related to their child.
+- District/school leadership understand and include the important role families play in the educational process and the impact family engagement has on student outcomes. - 2.
+District leadership and school board identify and remedy power imbalances. - District/school leadership and board actively solicit input from all families in a variety of manners and take it into account when making decisions. - 4.
+District/school personnel and families jointly develop and review programming for families.

-- 7. District/school personnel share data and include parents and students in the continuous improvement process. - 8.
+- 5. District/school personnel encourage students and parents to participate in any problem-solving discussions related to their child. - 6.
+District/school personnel share data and include parents and students in the continuous improvement process. - 7.
 District/school personnel build the capacity of parents so that they may effectively engage in the decision-making process.